Our Caring Community

 The Caring Committee of Temple Rodef Shalom, under the direction of the Director of Caring, is a group of dedicated volunteers who provide non-urgent assistance to members who could benefit from home visitation, temporary meal delivery, or other short-term support.

-Among other things, the Caring Committee coordinates and encourages the following specific acts of loving kindness (G’milut Chasadim) for our Temple congregants in times of need.
-All of the below can be volunteered for by filling out the volunteer form.
+The Caring Committee coordinates and encourages the following specific acts of loving kindness (G’milut Chasadim) for our Temple congregants in times of need.
+You can volunteer for any of the below by filling out the volunteer form.

-Rodef Rides is a program that connects adults in our congregation who cannot transport themselves with volunteer drivers who are willing to give them a lift to Temple events or other places they need to go.
-This service makes our community more welcoming and inclusive, and allows congregants to more fully participate in our Temple community, especially for those who struggle to get to the Temple or may feel isolated and stuck at home.
-Rodef Rides partners with NV Rides to coordinate these rides.
-Volunteers will receive opportunities to give rides by email, and can accept the opportunities that suit them.
+Rodef Rides is a program that connects adults in our congregation who cannot transport themselves with volunteer drivers willing to give them a lift to Temple events or other places they need to go.
+This service makes our community more welcoming and inclusive and allows congregants to participate more fully in our Temple community, especially those who struggle to get to the Temple or may feel isolated and stuck at home—Rodef Rides partners with NV Rides to coordinate these rides.
+Volunteers will receive opportunities to give rides by email and can accept the opportunities that suit them.
 Email RodefRides@templerodefshalom with any questions.

-Brighten the day of a fellow congregant who really needs it, with a delivery of fresh flowers, challah for shabbat, books from the Temple library, or a holiday gift.
-Volunteers will pick up items for delivery from the Temple and deliver them to congregants’ homes.
-Volunteers will receive opportunities to sign up by email, and are able to choose the opportunities that work best for their schedules.
+Brighten the day of a fellow congregant who needs it with a delivery of fresh flowers, challah for Shabbat, books from the Temple library, or a holiday gift.
+Volunteers will pick up items from the Temple for delivery and deliver them to congregants’ homes.
+Volunteers will receive opportunities to sign up by email and can choose the opportunities that work best for their schedules.

 Our friendly call program will connect volunteers with congregants at home who would benefit from a weekly call.
-This program, primarily aimed at seniors, allows our volunteers to build deeper connections with congregants who may otherwise feel isolated or disconnected.
-Volunteers will participate in a training conducted by the Director of Caring prior to conducting phone calls.
+This program, primarily aimed at seniors, allows our volunteers to build deeper connections with congregants who may feel isolated or disconnected.
+Volunteers will participate in training conducted by the Director of Caring before making phone calls.

-If you know of anyone who may benefit from the friend to friend call, please reach out to Director of Caring, Stefanie Bloom at .
+If you know of anyone who may benefit from the friend-to-friend call, please contact us using our website contact form.